Payment Hub

 • ACH (Automated Clearing House) payments are electronic transfers and direct payment between bank accounts within the United States.

 • They facilitate various transactions like direct deposits, bill payments, and business-to-business transactions.
-ACH enables secure and cost-effective transfers, making it a popular choice for businesses and individuals.
+ACH integration with your current business software enables secure and cost-effective transfers, making it a popular choice for businesses and individuals for recurring payments.

 • ACH transfers are widely used for recurring ACH payments like subscriptions and payroll, for both ACH debit and credit transactions.